simondotm/vgm-packer/README.md

 **Step 6 - Decoding**

 Finally, decoding the data from `.VGC` files requires the 8 streams to be individually addressed and decoded as 8 seperate (modified) LZ4 streams.
-For each 50Hz or 60Hz frame, the decoder pulls the bytes it needs for each sound chip register from the eight LZ4 streams (taking care to observe the run-length encoding) and sends them to the soundchip as 16-bit tone commands, 8-bit noise commands, or 8-bit volume commands.
+For each 50Hz or 60Hz frame, the decoder pulls the bytes it needs for each sound chip register from the eight LZ4 streams (taking care to observe the run-length encoding) and sends them to the soundchip (with the correct register flags added back at runtime) as 16-bit tone commands , 8-bit noise commands, or 8-bit volume commands.

 Since there are 8 LZ4 streams, the decoder needs 256 bytes of RAM for each stream - a total of 2048 bytes workspace.